Forms & Agreements

 Note 1: Materials to be sent outside of the United States

-If you are shipping materials outside of the U.S., the materials may be subject to federal regulation, including export control laws that define the conditions under which certain information, technologies, and commodities can be transmitted to individuals outside of the U.S. (including U.S. citizens that are outside of the U.S.) or in the case of information, to certain foreign nationals within and outside of the U.S. OTT, in collaboration with the Office for Research Compliance will review with you conditions that may trigger review of the intended transfer under U.S. export control laws and regulations.
+If you are shipping materials outside of the U.S., the materials may be subject to federal regulation, including export control laws that define the conditions under which certain information, technologies, and commodities can be transmitted to individuals outside of the U.S. (including U.S. citizens that are outside of the U.S.) or in the case of information, to certain foreign nationals within and outside of the U.S. OIC, in collaboration with the Office for Research Compliance will review with you conditions that may trigger review of the intended transfer under U.S. export control laws and regulations.